 “For the arrows of the Almighty are in me; my spirit drinks their poison; the terrors of God are arrayed against me.”

-Jesus Himself tells us in John 15 (v18-25) that we will experience persecution because the world hates God.
+Jesus Himself tells us in John 15 that we will experience persecution because the world hates God.

-These two truths, of persecution and of satan, are important for us to work through as we struggle with our own experiences and situations.
+This is important for us to work through as we struggle with our own experiences and situations.

 “The LORD is my shepherd; I shall not want.”